npm/npm/doc/npm.md

 * Talk to a centralized repository to do all this package/version lookup magic.
-* Install more than one version of a package, and optionally select an "active" version. (this works now)
+* Install more than one version of a package, and optionally select an "active" version.
 * Safely uninstall packages, not removing them unless they have no dependents.
-  (Override with a `--force` flag, of course.) (this works mostly, minus the `--force` bit.)
 * Provide a utility for uploading a package.json to a js-registry repository.
-  (totally works now. check out `npm publish <tarball-url>`.)
 * Handle circular dependencies nicely.
-* Install and activate automatically. (works now)
+* Install and activate automatically.
 * Be much smarter about cli arguments.
 * Help topics.
-* Install a "link" to a dev directory, so that it links it in rather than doing the moveIntoPlace step. (works)
+* Install a "link" to a dev directory, so that it links it in rather than doing the moveIntoPlace step.
-* Detect when a package has only been installed as a dependency, and be able to remove it when nothing else depends on it.

 ## Principles

 Put the files where they need to be so that node can find them using the methods it already uses.

-Be easy, not clever.
+Be lazy, not clever.

 The file system is the database.

-Sync with the habits that are already in use.
+Sync with habits that are already in use.

 Packages should be maintained by their authors, not by the package manager author.
-(Especially if that's me, because I'm lazy.)

 Run it on node.
 Cuz a node package manager should be written in evented javascript.